Defining Design Requirements Using the Constraint Manager

 When the option is disabled (unchecked), the directives can be modified.
 After directives have been imported (with the option enabled), the rule is highlighted in blue in the Constraint Manager.

-You can export and import constraints between designs.
-To access, right-click in the Clearances, Physical, or Electrical view of the Constraint Manager, then select Export » Export Constraints for selected lines or Import » Import Constraints.
+You can import and export constraints and constraint sets between designs.
+To access, right-click in the Clearances, Physical or Electrical view of the Constraint Manager, then select Import or Export.

 Working with All Rules on the PCB Side